Email Marketing Tips: Writing Emails That Get Opened, Read, and Clicked

 There are plenty of marketing tricks you can use to make people take action.
 Offer coupon codes and discounts, introduce contests, hand out free things, etc. This should be a good enough enticement to get people interested.

-Stories can help you make the email personal and reach the audience.
 If you tell them right, they can lead the audience to the actual sales message and push them to take action.
+DO NOT LIE, otherwise it will turn into clickbait.

 One link to your website might not be enough.
 Use more links to the same website, perhaps different pages.
 This only increases the chances of a click.

-#28.
-Set a deadline.
+28. Set a Deadline.

 People respond much faster to sales messages when there’s a deadline involved.
 Set a deadline for your products.
 For instance, make a time-limited sale.
 A sense of urgency helps people beat procrastination.

-#29.
-Insert a call-to-action.
+29. Insert a Call-to-Action.

 A call-to-action is a must if you want the reader to actually take action.
 It makes this much easier for them and reminds them to buy.